parsareal/parsareal.github.io/_pages/about.md

 Fourth-year bachelor student of Computer Engineering at Amirkabir University of Technology (AUT).
 Interested in Machine Learning, Deep Learning, Information Retrieval, Natural Language Processing, Data Mining and Optimization.
 You can find some related projects in [here](https://gitlab.com/users/parsareal/projects).

 Now, I am currently working on a paper about noun phrase chunking for the persian language under the supervision of [Professor Momtazi](https://aut.ac.ir/cv/2345/Saeede%20Momtazi), which entalis two major phases.
 The first phase is preparing the dataset and finding phrase patterns in data with POS tags.
-The second phase is feeding the dataset into a deep neural network in order to to learn how to predict noun phrases in unlabeled text.
+The second phase is feeding the dataset into transformer-based pre-trained models like BERT or XLM followed by CRF and LSTM_CRF in order to to learn how to predict noun phrases in unlabeled text.

 Moreover, I am currently working on another paper about anomaly detection in attributed graphs under the supervision of [Professor AmirHaeri](https://ceit.aut.ac.ir/~haeri/).
 The main idea is training variational autoencoder (VAE) with features extracted by deepwalk algorithm and attributes of each node in the network to detect anomalies by measuring their reconstruction loss.